 project kapanda, malawi

 Malawi has one of the highest HIV/AIDS rates in the world, with 14% of the adult population – approximately 900,000 people – infected.
 A lack of education means the virus is heavily stigmatised; the lack of empowerment of women further hampers efforts to reduce the infection rate.
-The fact that nearly half the children at Kapanda school are girls works towards changing this.
+The fact that nearly half the children at Kapanda school (run by RIPPLE Africa) are girls works towards changing this.

 A history of political corruption has contributed to Malawi’s widespread poverty.
 More than half a million children have been orphaned as a result of HIV/AIDS.
 At Kapanda school, about one third of children are orphans; the school offers these children stability.
 It also teaches HIV/AIDS awareness classes to combat high rates of teenage sex.

-Project Kapanda participated in TiC’s When I Grow Up exhibition in October 2009.
-TiC is helping children like Opharton: “I like going to school but since my father died my mother has been unable to work and will not be able to afford the school fees.
+Children from Kapanda School participated in TiC’s When I Grow Up exhibition in October 2009.
+Opharton, one of the students, said: “I like going to school but since my father died my mother has been unable to work and will not be able to afford the school fees.
 In the future I want to be able to help support my mother, brother and sisters better.”